-- 2.5 The revised statement of principles was approved at a meeting of the Full Council on XX 2021.
+- 2.5 The revised statement of principles was approved at a meeting of the Full Council of Suffolk Coastal District Council on XX November 2018 and Waveney District Council on XX November 2018 and was published via our website on 03 January 2019.
 Copies are available upon request from the Licensing Team.
-Should you have any commentsconcerning this document then please send them to the Licensing Team, as above. - 2.6 It should be noted that this statement of principles will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.
+Should you have any comments concerning this document then please send them to the Licensing Section, as above. - 2.6 It should be noted that this statement of principles will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.